How to Create an Online Form In 6 Simple Yet Effective Steps

 For example, popups are great for list building, but not so great for highlighting your newest post because they might just drive them away.

-And then there’s welcome popups, time, scroll or click triggered popups, exit-intent and many many more.
+And then there are welcome popups, time, scroll or click-triggered popups, exit-intent, and many many more.
 What’s it gonna be for you then?
 Choose wisely and test different types of forms to see what appeals to your visitors more.

 3. Choose your copy carefully